AdeVic/p1_customers/README.md

 ## Read Me

+#### Required Software
+Here, jupyter notebook is needed to run this analysis The following libraries should be installed on the jupyter notebook
+    * Pandas
+    * Numpy
+    * Matplotlib
+    * Seaborn

+#### List of files included in the project
+The following files are in this project:
+    1. p1_customers.ipynb
+    2. p1_customers.xlsx

+#### Data Cleaning
+    1. Cleanliness issues
+        * The Customer_Segment, Store_Number and Responded_to_Last_Catalog were changed from object to category

+    2. Tidiness issues
+        * The state variable is not important for this analysis and was dropped

 #### Catalog Demand
 * This dataset contains the record of cutomers of 10 local stores in Colorado and their average sales for a period of 8 years
 * The aim of this visualization is to find prdictor variables that may help increase the average sales of the store